 The immediate effectiveness of electrical nerve stimulation and electrical muscle stimulation on myofascial trigger points

-Two articles on PainSci cite Hsueh 1997: 1.
+Two pages on PainSci cite Hsueh 1997: 1.
 The Complete Guide to Trigger Points & Myofascial Pain 2.
 Zapped!
 Does TENS work for pain?

 PainSci notes on Hsueh 1997: